MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/checklist-apply-file-screen-to-volume-or-folder.md

 # Checklist - Apply a file screen to a volume or folder

-> Applies To: Windows Server 2016, Windows Server 2012 R2, and Windows Server 2008 R2
+> Applies To: Windows Server 2016, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2008 R2

 To apply a file screen to a volume or folder, use the following list:
 1. Configure e-mail settings if you plan to send file screening notifications or storage reports by e-mail by following the instructions in [Configure E-Mail Notifications](configure-email-notifications.md).